-164. Further, the Legislative Guide envisages establishing mechanisms for providing early signals of financial distress to micro and small enterprises, increasing financial and business management literacy among micro and small enterprises' managers and owners and promoting their access to professional advice.79 The Legislative Guide highlights three mechanisms that may be of particular assistance to ensure early rescue of such small businesses.
+and business management literacy among micro and small enterprises' managers and owners and promoting their access to professional advice.
+82 The Legislative Guide highlights three mechanisms that may be of particular assistance to ensure early rescue of such small businesses.
 First, early warning tools may be put in place by the State or private entities to detect circumstances that may trigger insolvency and could signal to the businesses the need to act without delay.
 Second, educational tools should be made available to micro and small enterprises to improve their financial and business management literacy and skills (see also para.
 178).
-Last, micro and small enterprises' access to professional advice on debt restructuring options or matters relating to insolvency commencement, which may be provided by public or private organizations, should be promoted.80
+Lastly, micro and small enterprises' access to professional advice on debt restructuring options or matters relating to insolvency commencement, which may be provided by public or private organizations, should be promoted.
+83

-In order to address the financial needs of MSMEs in the context of insolvency, the law should reflect international standards such as those found in the UNCITRAL Legislative Guide on Insolvency Law and the UNCITRAL Legislative Guide on Insolvency Law for Micro- and Small Enterprises.
+In order to address MSMEs' financial needs in the context of insolvency, the law should reflect existing international standards such as the UNCITRAL Legislative Guide on Insolvency Law for Micro-and Small Enterprises.